tiendt/cs-performance-profiling-lab-codeU/README.md

 This method measures the time it takes to run `add` on an `ArrayList`, which adds the new element at the end.
 We'll explain the code and then show the results.

 In order to use `Profiler`, we need to create a `Timeable` object that provides two methods: `setup` and `timeIt`.
 The `setup` method does whatever needs to be done before we start the clock; in this case it creates an empty list.
-Then `timeIt` does whatever operation we are trying to measure; in this case it add `n` elements to the list.
+Then `timeIt` does whatever operation we are trying to measure; in this case it adds `n` elements to the list.

 The code that creates `timeable` is an anonymous class that defines a new implementation of the `Timeable` interface and creates an instance of the new class at the same time.
 If you are not familiar with anonymous classes, you can [read about them here](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html).

 The next step is to create the `Profiler` object, passing the `Timeable` object and a title as parameters.

-The `Profiler` provides `timingLoop` which uses the `Timeable` object to measure the runtime of `timeIt` for a range of values of `n`; it takes two parameters:
+The `Profiler` provides `timingLoop` which uses the `Timeable` object to measure the runtime of `timeMe` for a range of values of `n`; it takes two parameters:

 * `startN` is the value of `n` the timing loop should start at.